patricktjel/software_science/program_verification/ss_program_verification/readme.md

 Follow the instructions to install using make but **when running `python scripts/mk_make.py` add --java**, the instructions are located at https://github.com/Z3Prover/z3#building-z3-using-make-and-gccclang

-Next locate the file libz3java.so (it is probably located in /usr/lib) and enter the folder path (so /path/to/lib and not /path/to/lib/libz3java.so) instead of /path/to/lib in the java command to run.
+Next locate the file libz3java.so (On mac: libz3java.dylib ) (it is probably located in /usr/lib) and enter the folder path (so /path/to/lib and not /path/to/lib/libz3java.so) instead of /path/to/lib in the java command to run.